walk2run/Algorithms/README.md

-# Readme
+# Algorithms
-Leetcode and sgu
+Solutions to some algorithm problems